-PBX from Call One offers cost-effective phone line connections with all the features your business needs.
-Call One’s PBX services provide reliable connections, unmatched clarity and our personalized support.
+Call One's Public Branch Exchange (PBX) service offers cost-effective phone line connections with all the features your business needs.
+PBX provides reliable connections and unmatched clarity while receiving Call One's personalized Client Care Support Team.

-A PBX, or Private Branch Exchange, is a hardware system that handles routing and switching of calls between a business location and the telephone network.
-The name originates from the way they interact with the PSTN (public switched telephone network).
+A PBX is a hardware system that handles routing and switching of calls between a business location and the telephone network.
+The name originates from the way they interact with the PSTN (Public Switched Telephone Network).
 "Private" refers to the fact that they are separate from the PSTN, even though they connect to it.
 "Branch" describes how a PBX fits into a PSTN: the main communication circuits are called trunk lines, and end points that connect to it and handle smaller amounts of traffic are called branches.
 "Exchange" refers to the fact that connections are exchanged through a switching system, allowing larger numbers of calls to be routed through a limited number of lines.

 It handles the same functions as old-fashioned telephone operators, who once sat at large manual circuit boards, spoke with each caller to learn whom they were trying to reach, and manually plugged wires into connectors to complete calls.
 Modern systems are automated, incredibly speedy, and do a great deal more than any manual operator.